tstackhouse/dotfiles/README.md

 * Test and improve setup of Ubuntu boxes
 * Remove additional unneeded/unused packages
 * Potentially auto-update on login
+* Import [utils](https://github.com/tstackhouse/utils) as a submodule and incorporate

 ## Init Scripts